Saturday, July 31, 2021

 Welcome to DAC HELL!!!!

-I swore, laughed, and cried.
+I swore, laughed, and I cried.
 I sat up at night trying to brainstorm what I was doing wrong.
 I went into full OCD mode complete and at times was not being able to talk to anyone.

 I read over the data sheet 1000 times then another 500 times to be sure I didn't miss anything.
 I poured over the timing diagrams and used Pulseview to verify SPI was within the chip's speed limits and the chip was receiving the SPI traffic intended (it was).